JakobR/anki-iread/README.md

 ## Usage

-Run `anki-iread help get` for information on usage and a list of the various options available.
+Run `anki-iread help` and `anki-iread help get` for information on usage and a list of the various options available.